FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 ## Install

-Download the plugin from the release page and enable it in shopware.
+Download the plugin from the release page and enable it in Shopware.

 ### By composer